 These are just a few of the devastating effects of heroin addiction; seeking professional treatment offers the best chance to overcome a heroin addiction once and for all.

 Heroin is an opioid.
 Like all opioid addictions, abusing heroin causes constipation.
 In the grand scheme of things, many people think constipation is a mere inconvenience.
 Long-term heroin users, however, know that chronic constipation can be extremely severe.

-Overall, chronic constipation is a serious and life-threatening side effect of heroin use.
+Overall, chronic constipation is a severe and life-threatening side effect of heroin use.

 2. Skin Infections and Abscesses

 Heroin consumption occurs in a number of ways.
 For example, injecting heroin is the most common, especially among chronic users.
-Unfortunately, injecting heroin into the skin can lead to a number of unpleasant, worrying side effects.
+Unfortunately, injecting heroin into the skin can lead to several unpleasant, worrying side effects.

-For example, inflammation often occurs around injection spots.
-They might get red and itchy, and, thus, become open wounds that are at risk for infection.
+For example, inflammation often occurs around injection sites.
+They might get red and itchy and, thus, become open wounds at risk for infection.
 These can become severe, turning into serious abscesses.

 Heroin can also cause itching under the skin.
 Some users report feelings of bugs under the skin.
 They will try to relieve the itching, but doing so breaks open the skin and spreads infection even more.

 Many chronic heroin users experience mental health disorders.
 Drug use can worsen existing mental illnesses and also cause new ones.